Polymarket/relayer-deposits/README.md

 - Populate the .env file with your Api Key, Secret and Autotask ID

-- cd into autotask and run `sh ./scripts/updateAutotask.sh` to build and update the code in your Autotask
+- cd into `./packages/autotask` and run `sh ./scripts/updateAutotask.sh` to build and update the code in your Autotask

 ## Testing